How to bet smart on sports

 4. Optimise online sport betting

 Don’t be afraid to shop around online for the best line.
 Limiting yourself to one betting site could be costing you dearly.
-Register yourself with 3-4 websites and before you place a bet check the rates for each of them.
-It won’t take more than a minute, and you’ll be amazed at how much more you could make by just utilising this simple tip.
+Register yourself with 3-4 websites, here’s a nice list of safe betting sites from Mir that can come in handy, and before you place a bet check the rates for each of them.
+It won’t take more than a minute and you’ll be amazed at how much more you could make by just utilising this simple tip.

 5. Avoid the pundits picks